Aventail: Early and High Middle Ages

+Later Middle Ages

-The earliest camails were riveted directly to the edge of the helmet, however, beginning in the 1320s in Western Europe a detachable version replaced this type.
+Early aventails were riveted or otherwise fixed directly to the edge of the helmet, however, beginning in the 1320s in Western Europe, a detachable version replaced this type.
 The detachable aventail was attached to a leather band, which was in turn attached to the lower border of the helmet by a series of pierced rivets, called vervelles.
 Holes in the leather band were passed over the vervelles, and a waxed cord was passed through the holes in the vervelles to secure it.

-Aventails were most commonly seen on bascinets in the 14th century and served as a replacement for a complete mail hood (coif).
+Aventails were commonly seen on bascinets in the 14th century and served as a replacement for a complete mail hood (coif).
 Some aventails were decorated with edging in brass or bronze links (sometimes gilded), or with a zig-zag lower edge (vandyked).
 By the mid 14th century, the aventail had replaced the mail coif completely.
-By the dawn of the 15th century, the plate armored neck guard of the Great Bascinet replaced the aventail.
+By the dawn of the 15th century, the plate armored neck guard (gorget) of the Great Bascinet started to replace the aventail.